 It may sometimes happen that when you delete files from Windows 11/10 and empty the Recycle bin, they may reappear in the Recycle Bin, Desktop or Explorer again.
 It could be a straightforward case of a corrupted Recycle Bin folder in some cases.
 While it may not sound like a big deal, their space is not released unless files are removed from the bin.
-In this post, we will share how you can resolve the issue.
+In this post, we will explain how to resolve the issue.

 Deleted files keep coming back in Windows 11

-There is no reason why the Recycle Bin folder would get corrupt, but the system files tend to get corrupt all the time (hence we have the DISM and SFC tools).
+There is no reason the Recycle Bin folder would get corrupted, but system files tend to get corrupted all the time (hence the DISM and SFC tools).

 We will need to delete a specific folder— $Recycle.Bin, a system folder – but it is not straightforward since it’s a hidden file.
 Also, you will need admin permission to fix this.